OdatNurd/OverrideAudit/README.md

 menu over a package name or override name in a report, or over a report in general.

+Some commands, such as the ability to "freshen" an expired override, are only available via context menu items so that you can directly target them at the package or override that you are interested in.

 The following lists the available commands as seen in the Command Palette; the menu items are similarly named.